afireinside5976/christmaslights/website/docs/index.md

 ### Xlights

-The music and light sequences are connected together using Xlights.
+The music and light sequences are timed together using Xlights.
 This software is open source and runs on most operating systems, including Windows, Linux, and Mac.

 ### Falcon Pi Player (FPP)

 Once the sequences have been created in Xlights, those files are copied over to FPP.
-From there, the show data, music, and scheduling are all done within this software.
+From there, the show data files, music files, and scheduling are all connected within this software.

 ### Kdenlive